PageSpeed Insights vs WebPageTest: When to Use Each (2026)

 Which tool helps SEO more?

-Neither directly.
-Hitting green Core Web Vitals helps users and SEO.
-We aim for stable green results rather than promising perfect 100/100.
+We aim for stable green results rather than promising a perfect 100/100.

-Making PSI and WebPageTest agree (workflow)
+Making PSI and WebPageTest Agree (workflow)

 1. Identify the failing metric in PSI Field.
 Is it LCP, INP, or CLS?
 Note the percentile values and device (mobile first).